 The Malaysian population is an interesting mix of various ethnicities including Muslim, Indian and Chinese.
-Muslim population make approximately 61% of this ethnic mix.
-With a total population of Muslim exceeding 19 million in Malaysia, the strong presence of Islam is reflected in all aspects of social life including the architecture of Malaysian buildings.
+Muslim population make up approximately 61% of this ethnic mix.
+With a total population of Muslims exceeding 19 million in Malaysia, the strong presence of Islam is reflected in all aspects of social life including the architecture of Malaysian buildings.

-During my various visit to Malaysian cities, I have explored a number of beautiful mosques in various cities of Malaysia in the last ten years and I deeply impressed and inspired by the passion with which these structures are built.
-The rich architecture and design of the mosques reflect Malaysia's love for the religion and rich association with Muslim architectural design patterns and motifs.
+During my various visit to Malaysian cities, I have explored a number of beautiful mosques in various cities of Malaysia in the last ten years and I was deeply impressed and inspired by the passion with which these structures are built.
+The rich architecture and design of the mosques reflect Malaysia's love for religion and rich association with Muslim architectural design patterns and motifs.

 Mosques of Malaysia